digitacs/digitacs/README.md

 - ⚡ Fun fact: ...
 -->

-With 10+ years of software engineering experience, I have worked as iOS, macOS, watchOS, Android application developer and as a Team Lead.
+- 🔭 With 10+ years of software engineering experience, I have worked as iOS, macOS, watchOS, Android application developer and as a Team Lead.

-Experienced in managing and carrying out product development from scratch to deployment and maintenance in Agile practice (Scrum & Kanban methodologies).

-I love to develop complex applications and am used to leading and taking initiative with a committed and dedicated attitude.
+- 🌱 I love to develop complex applications and am used to leading and taking initiative with a committed and dedicated attitude.
 I enjoy working with include Swift, Kotlin, Java, PHP and Python.